ryo-morishima/four_color_theorem/README.md

 Overview

 ## Description
 Four color theorem demo by using Processing.
-The map is Kanagawa prefecture in Tokyo in Japan.
+The map is Kanagawa prefecture in Japan.

 ## Demo